learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-This is the `main` function of the implementation — it reads the IP address of the LDAP directory from a command-line argument and sets up an HTTPS web server.
+This is the `main` function of the code — it reads the IP address of the LDAP directory from a command-line argument and sets up an HTTPS web server.

-> As you know, a webhook token authentication service is a web service, as the API server invokes it through HTTPS POST requests.
+> A webhook token authentication service is essentially a web service, as the API server invokes it through HTTPS POST requests.

-The biggest part of the rest of the code will be the implementation of the HTTPS handler function `handler` that handles the requests from the Kubernetes API server.
+The biggest part of the rest of the code is the implementation of the HTTPS handler function `handler` that handles the requests from the Kubernetes API server.

 Here's how it starts: